Prizes

 • Entrants will need to demonstrate in their entry how the Falls Creek residency will be used and how it will benefit their music career.

-• Entrants MUST be a Victorian professional musician or group (performers or composer), an Australian citizen or permanent resident and a resident of the State of Victoria.
+• Entrants MUST be a Victorian professional sculptor, an Australian citizen or permanent resident and a resident of the State of Victoria.

 • The recipients will be able to discuss the timing of each residency with Falls Creek management.